treasure-data/td-js-sdk/README.md

 Log in to [Treasure Data](https://console.treasuredata.com/) and go to your [profile](https://console.treasuredata.com/users/current).
 The API key should show up right next to your full-access key.

 ### Initializing

+> :warning: NOTE: From the version 4.0, we will use our new JavaScript endpoint to log data.
+This new behavior requires configuration changes, see [Streaming Ingestion](STREAMING_INGESTION.md) for more information.

 Our library works by creating an instance per database, and sending data into tables.